HussainQadri/sift/README.md

 ## Roadmap

-Exact cosine search is the correctness baseline.
-The next substantial indexing work is a custom HNSW approximate nearest-neighbour implementation for large codebases, evaluated against exhaustive search with latency and recall benchmarks.
+Current search uses exact cosine similarity over the saved JSON index.

+An experimental in-memory HNSW module exists, but it is not yet wired into the CLI.
+The next step is to integrate it into search and benchmark recall/latency against exact search.

 Planned work: